You must investigate the requirements that apply if you want to import an animal that you have purchased abroad.

 Threatened animal species

-Many birds species, turtle species and reptiles are encompassed by the rules for endangered species of wild fauna and flora (CITES) and the Wildlife Act.
+Many bird species, turtle species and reptiles are encompassed by the rules for endangered species of wild fauna and flora (CITES) and the Wildlife Act.
 Even though the Norwegian Food Safety Authority now permits the importation of certain reptiles, you must make sure that any required CITES certificate is available.